-Arrowwood viburnum is a small flowering shrub that is native to the eastern USA.
+Arrowwood viburnum is a small flowering shrub native to the eastern USA.
 It is part of the honeysuckle family and may grow five to ten feet in height.
 This plant is round in shape with a glossy-green stem and oval foliage with a toothed edge.
 During summer, the plant's lustrous dark green leaves changed to yellow, glossy red, and changed again to reddish-purple during fall.
 The leaves are around four inches long.

 The shrub bears small, showy white flowers in flat-topped clusters that stretch up to four inches wide in late spring.
-It will then produce bluish-black fruits that mature in late summer or early fall and attract birds and other wildlife.
+It will produce bluish-black fruits that mature in late summer or early fall and attract birds and other wildlife.
 Arrowwood viburnum has a slow to moderate growth rate and flourishes in the spring or early fall.

 This multi-stemmed, rounded shrub provides: